Gleyber Torres Player Props: Yankees vs. Athletics

-On Wednesday, Gleyber Torres (.270 on-base percentage in past 10 games, 54 points below season-long percentage) and the New York Yankees face the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 9:40 PM ET.
+Gleyber Torres -- with an on-base percentage of .263 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Oakland Athletics, with James Kaprielian on the hill, on June 29 at 3:37 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Athletics.
+He had a hitless performance in his most recent game (0-for-4) against the Athletics.

 Gleyber Torres Game Info & Props vs. the Athletics